Telefonica/cross-platform-actions/README.md

 Once the installation is completed, you should move to each action's folder and refer to its own documentation to start working on it.

+#### Monorepo tool

+In order to orchestrate task dependencies between components, we use [Nx](https://nx.dev/) as a monorepo tool.
+You can find the configuration of the workspace in the `nx.json` file.

+This means that you can execute any command of the components from the root folder, and Nx will take care of executing the dependent commands in the right order.

 ## Lint

 This repository uses [ESLint](https://eslint.org/) to lint the code.
 To run it, execute: